Resources for the Press

-How to Describe Little Free Library:
+How to describe Little Free Library book exchanges:

-The correct legal name is three words– Little Free Library.
-To distinguish between Little Free Libraries and public libraries in generic sense, most writers capitalize the proper name.
-Only registered Little Free Library book exchanges may use the title Little Free Library; if a book exchange is not registered, it is simply called a book exchange.
-It is permissible to use the term Little Libraries or just Libraries when referring to any registered “Take a book, Return a book” Libraries.
+The correct legal name is three words: Little Free Library.
+To distinguish between Little Free Libraries and public libraries in the generic sense, most writers capitalize the proper name.
+Only registered Little Free Library book exchanges may use the title “Little Free Library”; if a book exchange is not registered, it is simply called a book exchange.
+It is permissible to use the term Little Libraries or just Libraries when referring to any registered Little Free Library book exchange.

 SECTION 3: Little Free Library Logos, Trademarks and Service Marks

 Little Free Library and/or its affiliates claim(s) statutory and/or common law rights in and to the following trademarks and service marks: Little Free Library and its common variations.
-Click here to view our complete Terms and Conditions.

 SECTION 4: Little Free Library Photos